lucas-isaac-soto/Activeweb-biblioteca-libros/README.md

 # Activeweb-Autentication-Autorization-base
-Basic Autentication and Autorization configuration Activeweb proyect
+In this proyect we config the Autentication and Atorization with a activeweb proyect.
+We are using Tomcat as the server, you need a little configuration in tomcatuser.xml.